-With a spoon put some filling every 7 cm of dough, fold the dough over itself and with hands cupped push all around the filling to squeeze out the air.
+With a spoon, put some filling every 7 cm of dough, fold the dough over itself, and push all around the filling to squeeze out the air with hands cupped.

-With a cutting wheel cut all the tortelli and seal carefully with the fingertips or helping you with the tines of a fork.
+Cut all the tortelli and seal carefully with the fingertips or a fork with a cutting wheel.

 Cook ravioli in salted boiling water for about ten minutes.

-Meanwhile put butter in a pan and melt it slowly, when it start to browning drop in some sage leaves and turn off.
+Meanwhile, put butter in a pan and melt it slowly.
+When it starts browning, drop in some sage leaves, cook for five minutes, then turn off.

-When ravioli are ready, drain and toss in the pan with with melted butter and season with plenty of Parmigiano Reggiano.
+Drain and toss in the pan with melted butter when ravioli is ready, and season with plenty of Parmigiano Reggiano.

 What wine goes well with tortelli alla parmigiana with spinach and ricotta cheese?

-Traditionally, in Parma, tortelli are paired with a sparkling Malvasia, but also the super salty Soave Le Bine De Costiola from Tamellini winery is perfect: a fine and mineral wine that can lighten the flavor of tortelli with a thousand flowers.
+Traditionally, in Parma, tortelli is paired with a sparkling Malvasia, but also the super salty Soave Le Bine De Costiola from Tamellini winery is perfect: a delicate and mineral wine that can lighten the flavor of tortelli with a thousand flowers.

 If you want to pair a cocktail, the complex flavor of Negroni is perfect!